Ajay Devgn Begins Shooting For SS Rajamouli's RRR; Actor-Director Duo Share A Happy Moment

 The team welcomed Ajay onboard and the official Twitter handle of RRR tweeted, "All of us are super charged and ecstatic to kickstart our schedule with @AjayDevgn ji today...
 Welcome Sir!#AjayDevgn #RRRMovie #RRR."

-In the picture, Ajay who is dressed in a blue T-shirt and wine colored pants, is seen shaking hands with SS Rajamouli who is wearing a whirt shirt.
+In the picture, Ajay who is dressed in a blue T-shirt and wine colored pants, is seen shaking hands with SS Rajamouli who is wearing a white shirt.

 DVV entertainment posted on their Twitter page, "All of us are super charged and ecstatic to kickstart our schedule with @AjayDevgn ji today...
 Welcome Sir!#AjayDevgn #RRRMovie #RRR."